arthurkway0610/Solution/README.md

 3c:- add interface to Chicken class and make it have to implements same function as Chicken, however the inheritance can save extra work.

 4a,b,c,d:- add a Parrot class which able to accept near by object with Animal or String type to change the sound dynamically.

+Test Case B
+1a,b,c:- add a Fish class which only implements Swimmable interface and remove Walkable from Animal since not all animal can walk